simping4jesus/lph/lph.md

 "Lick it, rub it, play with it."

 I took it from him.
 It was so heavy.
-I tenderly gave it a kiss on tip and lapped the skin around it with my tongue.
+I tenderly gave it a kiss on the tip and lapped the skin around it with my tongue.

 "You don't have to be so careful with him.
 He's a big boy.
 He can handle it.
 Try sucking on it."